superstepa/Bolas/index.md

 ## Stats

-Fetching cards for 48 servers and 4758 users as of October 2017.
+Fetching cards for 56 servers and 5256 users as of December 2017.

 ## Add Bolas to your Discord server